esper-io/dev-docs/docs/home/console.md

 ### Logging Out

-To log out of the Console, click on the user icon at the top-right corner of the screen and select Log Out from the drop down menu.
+To log out of the Console, click on the user icon at the top-right corner of the screen and select 'Log Out' from the drop down menu.

 ![Logging out](./assets/NewConsole/Logout.png)